Multi-Level Strategic Classification: Incentivizing Improvement through Promotion and Relegation Dynamics

-\Cref{prop:two-level-impossibility} essentially says that with farsightedness and attribute retention, the agent's effective long-term unit cost of improvement is $(1-\beta \gamma)c^+$, which is lower than $c^{+}$.
+\paragraph{An immediate result: a reduction in Non-Incentivizable Region} A direct consequence of our formulation is a critical reduction in the range of problem instances where genuine improvement is impossible to incentivize, compared to a one-shot setting\footnote{All proofs can be found in the appendix.}. \begin{proposition} The agent never chooses an improvement action if $(1-\beta\gamma)c^+>c^-$. \end{proposition} \cref{prop:two-level-impossibility} essentially says that with farsightedness and attribute retention, the agent's effective long-term unit cost of improvement is $(1-\beta \gamma)c^+$, which is lower than $c^{+}$.
 So long as this is greater than the unit cost of gaming ($c^-$), it will never choose improvement effort, regardless of the classifier design $\vec{\mu}$.
 This is the limit of any mechanism in deterring gaming actions. \Cref{fig:cost-pattern} illustrates this ``impossibility region'' (shaded red).
 Crucially, since $\beta, \gamma <1$, this region is strictly smaller than the one-shot impossibility region given by $c^+ > c^-$~\cite{jin_network_2021,jin_incentive_2022} (solid orange in \Cref{fig:cost-pattern}).
 Effectively, the sequential dynamics reduce the true unit cost of improvement, thereby making it possible for the system to incentivize improvement in scenarios where a one-shot formulation would fail.
 The remainder of this paper will exclusively focus on the incentivizable region and assume that the following holds: \begin{assumption} $(1-\beta\gamma)c^+<c^-$. \end{assumption}